carbon-language/carbon-lang/docs/design/README.md

 Carbon provides metaprogramming facilities that look similar to regular Carbon code.
-These are structured, and do not offer arbitrary inclusion or preprocessing of source text such as C/C++ does.
+These are structured, and do not offer arbitrary inclusion or preprocessing of source text such as C and C++ do.

 > References: [Metaprogramming](metaprogramming.md)